ember-learn/guides-source/guides/release/components/conditional-content.md

 ```

+## Learn More

-Refer the [API documentation of the `if` helper](https://api.emberjs.com/ember/release/classes/Ember.Templates.helpers/methods/if?anchor=if) for more patterns.
+Please see the [API documentation of the `if` helper](https://api.emberjs.com/ember/release/classes/Ember.Templates.helpers/methods/if?anchor=if) for more patterns.